Grigore Filipescu: People's League and Epoca

 During that interval, with Conservative-Nationalist backing, Averescu briefly served as Prime Minister of the Romanian rump state, and sued for peace with the Central Powers; this was eventually signed by Averescu's Conservative replacement, Marghiloman.
 Filipescu was included on the team of negotiators under Take Ionescu, but his presence there was vetoed by the Austro-Hungarian delegation.
-He had already left the front for Averescu's Bacău headquarters, and was allegedly entrusted with the sanitation department in that city.
+Posted at Averescu's Bacău headquarters, and was allegedly entrusted with the sanitation department in that city.
 According to notes kept by Radu R. Rosetti, he "commanded upon a unit of street-sweepers and toilet-cleaners.
 He was as invested and as cowardly as his father had been courageous."
 From this period, he earned a derogatory nickname, Filipescu-Mătură ("Filipescu-Broom").
 The PNL press also accused Filipescu of being a draft-avoider; Filipescu reacted with a virulent letter to PNL's Duca, his relative.
 The two dueled with pistols in Iași, but purposefully missed.
 Filipescu remained an ardent practitioner of dueling (a method he had picked up from his father) and a habitual litigator.

 Filipescu was again in Bucharest during the resumption of war and the period leading up to Germany's surrender.
 His father had founded Epoca newspaper in 1885, and in September 1918, the son decided to revive the moribund outfit, buying the trademark from its nominal owner, Timoleon Pisani.
 Adversaries from the PNL also speculated that Filipescu was behind another newspaper, Arena, put out in October by a former Germanophile, Alfred Hefter.
-At Epoca, Filipescu and Constantin Argetoianu identified two financiers, Aristide Blank and Jean Chrissoveloni.
+At Epoca, Filipescu relied on work by various journalists, including Anestin, Pisani, and Mircea Ștefănescu.
+The latter recalls that, by 1920, the newspaper was nearly bankrupt, relying on handouts from Filipescu's political friends.
+The enterprise served Filipescu politically: in 1919, it published a dossier on Marghiloman's wartime stances.
+Filipescu and Argetoianu eventually co-opted two financiers, Aristide Blank and Jean Chrissoveloni.
 In exchange for backing from the latter two, the newspaper owners were confirmed on the administrative board of Marmorosch Blank, alongside Duca, Toma Stelian, and Alexandru Vaida-Voevod.
 Blank's involvement would fuel the suspicions of antisemitic groups that the newspaper was a tool of the Jews.
 While Blank's influence was exaggerated, he did have a say in the editorial policy.
 For instance, when an article critical of Liviu Rebreanu was slated to appear, the financier convinced Filipescu not to run the story.
-Instead, in 1919 Epoca published a dossier on Marghiloman's wartime stances.
+Such episodes infuriated the writing staff, who reacted to one such case by vandalizing their own editorial office; Filipescu would not fire them, but instead blamed Pisani.